 - Fill out an odometer disclosure statement (MVR-180) and send it to the NCDMV (not applicable if your car is more than ten years old)

-Once you’ve repaired a salvage car and obtain a rebuilt title, it must be insured.
-Most major North Carolina insurance providers cover rebuilt titles.
+Once you’ve repaired a salvage car and obtained a rebuilt title, it must be insured.
+Luckily, you should have no difficulty getting rebuilt title insurance.
+Most major North Carolina insurers provide this coverage.
 But many won’t offer full coverage options like collision or comprehensive.
 You often can only get the state’s minimum required liability insurance.
 But that’s enough since that’s what you need to legally drive your rebuilt car.

 Full Windshield Replacement

-Some states, such as Florida, require insurance companies to replace your windshield without a deductible.
+Some states, such as Florida, require insurers to replace your windshield without a deductible by offering full glass coverage.
 North Carolina doesn’t have any such laws.
-Instead, your comprehensive insurance will step in to repair windshield damage.
-In this case, you’ll have to pay a deductible of a varying amount depending on your insurer and how high you set it.
+Instead, your comprehensive coverage will step in to repair windshield damage.
+In this case, you’ll have to pay a deductible of a varying amount depending on your carrier and how high you set it.

 You’ll likely need to file a claim with your auto insurance company after an accident.
 Most providers make filing a claim easy on customers.
 You can usually do it over the phone and many allow you to file online.